Introduction

 Flash

-- I started looking for this game when my friend Jeff Schumacher was asking
+- I started looking for this game when my friend Jeff was asking

 about one back in 1998.
 I looked for years until I finally

 found not one game, but two games in late 2004.
-Jeff got one and I got
+I fixed up one

-the other.
+the other one which I still have set up for play.
 I have some pictures posted regarding the restoration

 effort I undertook to get Jeff's game in great shape.
 Flash is the